Breaking Down Nanny Taxes - An Outline for Parents

 There is a lot that goes into nanny taxes, including federal and state taxes, forms and filings.
 We’ll cover the forms for setup first.
 Once you hire your nanny you’ll need to fill out these forms immediately.
 Be sure you understand how to use the following: Form I-9

 This is a form which shows your nanny is eligible to work in the US.
-You’ll have her complete it and be sure she shows you her Social Security card.
+You’ll have her complete it and be sure she shows you the appropriate document(s) as indicated in the Form I-9 instructions.
 Form SS-4

 This is a form you will need to fill out – you can do this online through the IRS.
 You’ll do this to get what is called an Employer Identification Number which you’ll need for all your nanny tax filings.
 Form W-2

-Most parents know what a W-2 is for but we’ll spell it out just in case.
-It is a required statement of employee gross earnings, Social Security and Medicare earnings, as well as federal, state and local taxes withheld.
-If your nanny earns more than $1,900 and does not fall under the exceptions, W-2s are prepared by the employer and given to the employee by January 31.
+A W-2 is a required statement of employee gross earnings, Social Security and Medicare earnings, as well as federal, state and local taxes withheld.
+If your nanny earns more than $2,000 and does not fall under the exceptions, W-2s are prepared by the employer and given to the employee by January 31.
 The nanny will get copies B, C, and 2 of the form.
 You get Copy A which then gets sent to the Social Security Administration.
 Form W-3

 This is another form called a transmittal form sent to the Social Security Administration which shows total earnings, Social Security wages, Medicare wages and withholding for all employees for the previous year.
-The key here is that it includes all employees, meaning if you employ more than one nanny in a year, you’d submit this for both those nannies.
+The key here is that it includes all employees, meaning if you employ more than one nanny in a year, you’d submit this for both of those nannies.
 Form W-4

 This is for your nanny.
 Though you are not required to withhold employment taxes from your nanny’s pay – she may ask you to.
 This form details the correct number of allowances for your nanny.
 Schedule H

 When your nanny earns cash wages of $2,000 or more (in 2016) you’ll need to fill out and file a Schedule H with the IRS.
 Form 1040